guidobouman/emails-input/README.md

 ## Installation

 When included, the script mounts a class-like function on the global scope, under the name `EmailsInput`.
-In the most basic setup, Emails Input expects a container element where it can render.
+In the most basic setup, `EmailsInput` expects a container element where it can render.
+It returns an instance of `EmailsInput` that is bound to the provided container.

 ```html
 <div id="emails-input"></div>